mlungwsr/k8s-demo/README.md

 #### Access the development branch

-1. Open a new Google Cloud Shell terminal by clicking the `+` button to the right of the current terminal's tab, and start the proxy:
+1. Open a new terminal and start the proxy:

    ```shell
    $ kubectl proxy